Pickelhaupt/EUC-Dash-ESP32/README.md

 Bluetooth Dashboard for electric unicycles (EUCs) for ESP32, Arduino sketch

 ## Introduction
+Update - code rewritten and a number of features added:
+- New dashboard
+- Display clock when not connected to wheel
+- Power saving enabled
+- Accelerometer event wake up

 This is the first draft version of a dashboard for electric unicycles.
 It currently only supports KingSong 67V wheels and ttgo t-watch 2020.
-The interface is still very unpolished but usable.
+The code is still very unpolished and probably buggy.

-I got a lot of help from reading the code from the cedbossneo/palachzzz /WheelLogAndroid project, it spared me from having to reverse engineer the protocol.
+I got a lot of help from reading the code from the WheelLogAndroid project, it spared me from having to reverse engineer the protocol.

 ## Features